bluebanquise/bluebanquise/roles/CORE_log_client/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides an rsyslog client.
+This role provides an rsyslog client.

 Instructions
 ^^^^^^^^^^^^